syvita/sypool/README.md

 ## How it works (simply)

 Mining STX tokens is a game of numbers and probability.
 In order to mine profitably, an estimated ~1BTC is required initially.
-Many people don't have 1BTC to throw at a new miner, so I made this!
+Many people don't have 1BTC to throw at a new miner, so we made this!

 This 'pool' combines lots of people's Bitcoin together to mine STX profitably.
 You put Bitcoin in and get STX tokens out.
 You commit Bitcoin at our site, which will then add you to the list of contributors in the smart contract.